Testing and Certification

-For information about certification, see the Certification Handbook.
+For information about certification, see the Clinical Teaching Handbook.
 To be sure that they are meeting the requirements for graduation and certification, students should meet with Heather Doyle the semester before student teaching.

 As of March 15, 2017, the Texas Education Agency Board requires the implementation of an Accountability System for Educator Preparation Programs (ASEP) technology fee, as required by 19 TAC 229.9(7).
 This fee is required for each candidate seeking certification; the candidate must pay a fee of $35.
 The fee will appear on your TCU student account and is non-refundable.

 Levels of Certification

 Teacher candidates who wish to teach in an accredited institution must be certified.
 To obtain certification, candidates must complete the defined course work and pass the required state exams for certification, meet all requirements of the TCU College of Education preparation program and have a TCU conferred degree.

 - Early Childhood Education (EC-6)